 The protein produced from the normal FGFR1 gene can turn on cellular signaling that helps the cell respond to its environment, for example by stimulating cell growth.
 The protein produced from the fused ZMYM2-FGFR1 gene leads to constant FGFR1 signaling.
 The uncontrolled signaling promotes continuous cell growth and division, leading to cancer.More About This Health Condition

 Feingold syndrome type 2 is caused by genetic changes that remove (delete) small pieces of DNA from the long (q) arm of chromosome 13.
-These mutations are known as 13q31.3 microdeletions.
+These changes are known as 13q31.3 microdeletions.
 Feingold syndrome type 2 is characterized by abnormalities of the fingers and toes, particularly shortening of the second and fifth fingers (brachymesophalangy).
 Other common features include an unusually small head size (microcephaly) and learning disabilities.
 13q31.3 microdeletions involved in this condition delete the MIR17HG gene and sometimes part or all of other nearby genes.
 Loss of the MIR17HG gene is thought to underlie the characteristic features of the disorder, although loss of other genes may play a role in some cases.

 The MIR17HG gene provides instructions for making the miR-17~92 microRNA (miRNA) cluster, which includes six different miRNAs.
 MiRNAs are short pieces of RNA, a chemical cousin of DNA.
 These molecules control gene activity (expression) by blocking protein production.
 MiRNAs in the miR-17~92 cluster help regulate signaling pathways that direct several cellular processes involved in growth and development before birth.